Latrodectus hesperus: Diet

 Like other web-building spiders, L. hesperus are polyphagous and feed on prey from eight different arthropod orders.
 In one study in British Columbia, the orders Coleoptera and Hymenoptera accounted for the majority of the spiders' prey; the majority of prey within Coleoptera were darkling beetles, weevils, and ground beetles, and the most common Hymenoptera were ants, wasps, and bumblebees.
 The peak activity of hymenopterans in this study was May through September in British Columbia, paralleling a spike in consumption by L. hesperus during these months.

-L. hesperus is an “opportunistic cannibal.”
-There are three circumstances under which L. hesperus may feed on conspecifics: when alternative prey options are scarce; when a spider is starving; in self-defense during antagonistic bouts.
+Latrodectus hesperus is an "opportunistic cannibal".
+There are three circumstances under which L. hesperus may feed on conspecifics: when alternative prey options are scarce; when a spider is very hungry; in self-defense during antagonistic bouts.

 Sibling cannibalism

 As previously discussed, L. hesperus is an opportunistic cannibal.
 There of course is variation amongst L. hesperus in terms of how dire a situation must become, or how hungry the spider must be, to resort to cannibalism.
-Specifically, within siblingships the range of time lapsed before the spider siblings fell victim to cannibalism varied from two days to three weeks.
-There appears to be a direct relationship between the length of time a L. hesperus will last before falling back on sibling cannibalism, and the amount of maternal investment put into their egg sac.
-In other words, the more investment a mother puts into her egg sac, the longer their offspring will go before engaging in sibling cannibalism as their source of prey and nutrition.
+Specifically, within siblingships, the range of time lapsed before the spider siblings fell victim to cannibalism varied from two days to three weeks.
+There appears to be a direct relationship between the length of time a L. hesperus will last before falling back on sibling cannibalism and the amount of maternal investment put into their egg sac.
+In other words, the more investment a mother puts into its egg sac, the longer its offspring will go before engaging in sibling cannibalism as their source of prey and nutrition.